dvdgeroconnell/pands-project/README.md

 Also note that the correlations are symmetric, as noted in the Correlation section [above](#Correlation) - so for example, *Iris* petal length vs petal width AND *Iris* petal width vs petal length are both 0.962865.

 #### Observations
 One interesting observation is that looking at the Iris data set overall is quite misleading.
-For example, the correlation coefficient for petal length vs petal width for *Iris* is 0.962865, which implies a close to linear relatinship.
+At a glance, the *Iris* heatmap is much lighter in colour than the individual species heatmaps for 3 of the 4 attributes.
+For example, the correlation coefficient for petal length vs petal width for *Iris* is 0.962865, which implies a close to linear relationship.
 However, the correlation coefficient for petal length vs petal width for each of the 3 species is as follows:
 |species | correlation |
 |--------|-------------|
 |*setosa* | 0.331630 |